COVID Safety Measures & FAQs

 No, not currently.
 Backpacks, briefcases, luggage, and other oversized items are prohibited in the building.

-We are not currently offering any public programs or events.
-We look forward to phasing these programs back in as social distancing guidelines ease.
+We are currently offering a limited number of small group public programs or events.
+These events are listed on the Museum events calendar along with virtual programming options.
+Second Thursdays and Late Nights are not being offered at this time but we look forward to phasing these programs back in as social distancing guidelines ease.
 In the meantime, we invite you to explore our online offerings, which include virtual activities, conversations with artists and curators, and more.
 To access these, visit virtual.DMA.org, sign up for the e-newsletter Museum Mondays, and connect with the DMA on Instagram, Twitter, and Facebook.

 Why are you not offering tours of the Museum?
 How can I learn more about the works on view during my visit?